 Magnesium is essential to having a healthy mood, hormones, energy, and feeling calm.
 Aim for 300-600 mg daily depending on your symptoms.
 This mineral can help with sore breasts, bloating, and cramps.
 You can find magnesium in nuts, seeds, and greens.

-I recommend choosing a supplement with magnesium bisglycinate as it is a highly absorbable form that doesn’t tend to cause digestive issues.
+I recommend choosing a supplement with magnesium bisglycinate such as our Magnesium Plus capsules, as it is a highly absorbable form that doesn’t tend to cause digestive issues.

 9. Vitamin E for PMDD